United States invasion of Afghanistan: Humanitarian situation in Afghanistan

-At the time of the invasion, the humanitarian situation in Afghanistan was dire, and the attacks in the United States caused thousands of Afghans attempting to flee fearing potential U.S. military action - this on top of millions that were already refugees in regional countries due to the continuous conflict already in place for 22 years.
+At the time of the invasion, the humanitarian situation in Afghanistan was dire, and the attacks in the United States caused thousands of Afghans to attempt to flee fearing potential U.S. military action - this on top of millions that were already refugees in regional countries due to the continuous conflict already in place for 22 years.
 Food stock was running critically low and almost all aid workers had left the country after the attacks.
 Barry Bearak in a New York Times article described Afghanistan as a "post-apocalyptic place of felled cities, parched land and downtrodden people."
 Seventy percent of the population was undernourished in 2001, and the life expectancy was ranked two places from bottom in the world.

-Fox News suggested on September 27 that "millions" of Afghans would possibly starve, amid the paralyzed relief network, closed border crossings, and the cold winter approaching.
+Fox News suggested on 27 September that "millions" of Afghans would possibly starve, amid the paralyzed relief network, closed border crossings, and the cold winter approaching.
 The U.N. refugee agency feared that the scale of the crisis could reach the peaks of that in Bosnia and Rwanda.

 Overthrow of the Taliban

 Command structure

 The invasion consisted of American, British, Canadian, and Australian forces, with other countries providing logistical support.
 General Tommy Franks of US Central Command (CENTCOM) was the overall commander for Operation Enduring Freedom.
 He led four task forces: the Combined Joint Special Operations Task Force (CJSOTF), Combined Joint Task Force Mountain (CJTF-Mountain), the Joint Interagency Task Force-Counterterrorism (JIATF-CT), and the Coalition Joint Civil-Military Operations Task Force (CJCMOTF).

 CJSOTF consisted of three subordinate task forces: Joint Special Operations Task Force-North (JSOTF-North or Task Force Dagger), Joint Special Operations Task Force-South (JSOTF-South or Task Force K-Bar) and Task Force Sword (later renamed Task Force 11).
-Task Force Dagger was led by Colonel James Mulholland and was formed around his 5th Special Forces Group with helicopter support from the 160th Special Operations Aviation Regiment (160th SOAR).
+Task Force Dagger was led by Colonel John F. Mulholland, Jr. and was formed around his 5th Special Forces Group with helicopter support from the 160th Special Operations Aviation Regiment (160th SOAR).
 Dagger was assigned to the north of Afghanistan and Task Force K-Bar was assigned to southern Afghanistan.
 K-Bar was led by Navy SEAL Captain Robert Harward and formed around SEAL Teams 2, 3 and 8 and Green Berets from 1st Battalion, 3rd Special Forces Group.
 The task force principally conducted special reconnaissance and sensitive site exploitation missions.
 Most coalition contributions were arrayed under K-Bar, including New Zealand's Special Air Service, Canada's Joint Task Force 2, and Germany's Kommando Spezialkräfte.
 Task Force Sword was the Joint Special Operations Command (JSOC) component of the mission.
 Task Force Sword's primary objective was capturing or killing senior leadership within al-Qaeda and the Taliban.
 Sword was structured around a two-squadron component of operators from Delta Force and SEAL Team Six was supported by a Ranger force protection team, an Intelligence Support Activity (ISA) signals intercept and surveillance team, and the 160th SOAR.
 The British Special Boat Service was integrated directly into Sword's structure.